claustrum examples¶

 An addition, not reference behavior

-The reference daemon has no wantPid; this is an opt-in claustrum
+The reference daemon has no wantPid.
+This is an opt-in claustrum

 process.spawn and process.reattach accept "wantPid":true.
-When set, the
+When you set it,

 run '[{"jsonrpc":"2.0","id":1,"method":"process.spawn",